erickcastelli/hla-mapper/README.md

 	unzip hla-mapper_4_db_latest.zip
 ```

-7. Use conda to create an environment for kir-mapper using the kir-mapper.yml from the repository
+7. Use conda to create an environment for hla-mapper using the hla-mapper.yml from the repository
 ```
 	conda env create -f hla-mapper.yml
 ```